Norman Jay Colman: Retirement

 He returned to St. Louis to run his newspaper.
 He also spent the next 20 years in state public service and in horse-breeding.

-He died on November 3, 1911, at age 84 from pneumonia, and is buried in Bellefontaine Cemetery in St. Louis.
+Colman died on the morning of November 3, 1911, at age 84, on a train heading to St. Louis.
+He had suffered a stroke in a sleeping car berth the day prior and was unconscious for nearly 24 hours before he succumbed.
+He is buried in Bellefontaine Cemetery in St. Louis.

 Personal life

 Colman married Clara Porter of Greenville, Indiana in 1851 and had two children, daughter Laura Kate Colman (1860), who was the second wife of John Fremont Hill, Governor of Maine and Francis Porter Colman (1862) After Clara's death he married his second wife, the former Catherine Wright in 1866 and had one child, daughter Clara Wright Colman (1876) whom he named after his deceased wife.

 He was a member of the Freemasons.